ahal/hunting-the-shmoo/content/blog/jujutsu-mercurial-haven.md

 ### Obsolete Changes

 Mercurial and Jujutsu both have a concept of _obsolete_ changes.
 This is related to history editing, but moreso around what happens afterwards.
 When you edit a change, there's something going on under the hood!
-You're actually creating a brand new and the old one is marked obsolete.
+You're actually creating a brand new change and the old one is being marked obsolete.

 In Mercurial's implementation (called [changeset evolution]), it's possible to have "orphan" changes.
 For example, if you have the history: